Courtesy of Victoria Hoff

 In addition to a few other arm-targeting exercises with dumbbells and barbells, we also applied the tempo/regression approach in a few other ways—the most memorable (by which I mean painful) of which was pulling myself up toward a bar from a nearly horizontal position, called a pull-up row.

 But while the exercises were never necessarily fun, per se—we certainly worked hard—they never left me feeling on the verge of collapse, nor wanting to punch Lauren.
 I liked that I had to learn to accept my fatigue as just a stepping stone toward another exercise, that it was all proof I was doing it right.
-And it worked: We did two sessions per week for three weeks straight, and during our penultimate meeting, I suddenly realized that I didn’t need to modify after three regular push-ups, and I swiftly did four more.
+And it worked: We did two sessions per week for three weeks straight, and during our penultimate meeting, I suddenly realised that I didn’t need to modify after three regular push-ups, and I swiftly did four more.
 Outer changes are cool to see, but there’s something especially awesome about seeing your gains in action.

 That being said, there were great physical results, too.
 I lost weight overall—which astonished me, since I didn’t do any kind of cardio during those few weeks—but gained an inch (!) of muscle around each of my arms.
 And I could finally see a faint outline of that desirable cut around my triceps.
 “Keep doing it, and you’ll get there in no time,” Lauren said.
 And I finally believed her, for real.